wp-plugins/responsive-column-widgets/readme.txt

 * **maxrows** - the allowed number of rows to display.
 Set 0 for no limitation.
 Default: 0.
 * **omit** - the numbers of the widget order of the items to omit, separated by commas. e.g. **3, 5** would skip the third and fifth registered widgtes.
 * **showonly** - the numbers of the widget order of the items to show, separated by commas. e.g. **2, 7** would only show the second and seventh registered widtges.
 Other items will be skipped.
-* **offsets** - the offsets of width percentage applied to each column.
-This is for the level of increase/decrease of the column number in the specified pixel width.
-The format is "*pixel*:*offset*, *pixel*:*offset*, ...".
-They consist of key-value pairs of pixel width and offset delimited by colon and separated by commas.
-For example, "600:4" will shift 4 column levels when the browser width is 600px and the higher the offset level gets, it takes less number of columns. e.g."800: 1, 600: 2, 480: 3, 320: 4, 240: 5".
 * **label** - the label name of the widget box.
 Default: Responsive Column Widgets.

 == Frequently Asked Questions ==